Managing the Transition from Hierarchical to Network Organizational Structures

-Next, empowerment of the Middle Tier and the Rank and File employees also enjoins them to behave responsibly meaning that they have to ensure that the saying With Great Power Comes Great Responsibility is adhered to at all times.
+Next, empowerment of the Middle Tier and the Rank and File employees also enjoins them to behave responsibly meaning that they have to ensure that the saying “With Great Power Comes Great Responsibility” is adhered to at all times.

-Indeed, systems thinking entail symbiotic interactions between entities and at the same time, the entities are also required not to lose sight of the Glue or the Organizational DNA that binds them to the larger organization.
+Indeed, systems thinking entail symbiotic interactions between entities and at the same time, the entities are also required not to lose sight of the “Glue” or the “Organizational DNA” that binds them to the larger organization.

-The challenge for HR professionals when managing the transition from Flat to Networked structures is to ensure that all organizational policies are communicated to all levels and that the HR function becomes the internal gatekeeper which monitors and regulates the flow of communication and keeps the flock together.
+The challenge for HR professionals when managing the transition from Flat to Networked structures is to ensure that all organizational policies are communicated to all levels and that the HR function becomes the “internal gatekeeper” which monitors and regulates the flow of communication and keeps the flock together.

 In other words, unless there is a larger sense of Vision and Mission, it is easy for the Networked organization to become fragmented and a place where fiefdoms and satraps emerge and who can challenge the very foundation on which the organization rests.

 Managing the Transition with Careful Planning and Meticulous Execution

 Lastly, any organizational transition is tough and not easy to manage, and this is where the skill of those managing the transition plays a vital role.
 Further, as management theory suggests, it makes sense for organizations to move slowly initially and then pace themselves keeping with the changes and finally, rolling out the changed structure.